December 1, 2023

 - any relevant party, regulatory body, governmental authority, law enforcement agency or court, to the extent necessary for the establishment, exercise or defence of legal rights, or any relevant party for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties;

-- any relevant third party acquirer(s) or successors in title, in the event that we sell or transfer all or any relevant portion of our business or assets (including in the event of a reorganization, dissolution or liquidation), but only in accordance with the applicable law; and
+- any relevant third-party acquirer(s) or successors in title, in the event that we sell or transfer all or any relevant portion of our business or assets (including in the event of a reorganization, dissolution or liquidation), but only in accordance with the Applicable Privacy Laws; and

 We may anonymize Personal Data about the use of the Websites (e.g., by recording such data in an aggregated format) and share such anonymized data with our business partners (including third party business partners).

 Because of the international nature of our business, we may need to transfer your Personal Data within the KLDiscovery Group, and to third parties as noted in Section (C) above, in connection with the purposes

 set out in this Policy.
 For this reason, we may transfer your Personal Data to other countries that may have lower standards for data protection than the EU due to different laws and data protection compliance requirements to those that apply in the country in which you are located.

 Where we transfer your Personal Data to other countries, we do so, where required, on the basis of the applicable European Union Standard Contractual Clauses and, where relevant, the appropriate amendments to incorporate compliance with English and Swiss

 law.
 You may request a copy of our Standard Contractual Clauses using the contact details provided in Section (P) below.

 Transfers of Personal Data to the United Kingdom on the basis of the Adequacy Decision dated 28 June 2021